tomascat/Vivid/readme.md

 *Note*: Markdown blocks automatically get wrapped in a 'p' tag so do not need to be preceded by one (see below).

-&lt;a href="http://daringfireball.net/projects/markdown/"&gt;Markdown&lt;/a&gt; is supported (courtesy of The Python Markdown Project, see copyright/licence details below), starting and ending with '#markdown#':
+<a href="http://daringfireball.net/projects/markdown/">Markdown</a> is supported (courtesy of The Python Markdown Project, see copyright/licence details below), starting and ending with '#markdown#':

 <pre>
 div